 Completion of the Activity

-The Pins, Medallions, and Patches are to be presented to those who earned them and can be presented in a formal Awards Mass, Scout meeting, by family members, etc. The key is to make the presentation special, so the youth understand why they have earned this patch.
-Also, the presentation should be done in a timely manner so the youth is recognized shortly after completing the activity.
+Patches and medallions can be presented to those who earned them in a formal Awards Mass, Scout meeting, by family members, etc. The key is to make the presentation special, so young people understand why they have earned their patch or medallion.
+Also, the presentation should be done in a timely manner so young people are recognized shortly after completing the activity.